Abhisek-Mohapatra/FinancePeer_Assignment/README.md

 b) Directory structure similar to the code base as present in Github link needs to be maintained.

-c) Additional json files needs to be added to the directory where currently marks.json file is present in the code base
+c) Additional json files needs to be added to the directory where currently marks.json file is present in the code base (that is inside v1 folder)

 d) `MySql` needs to be downloaded from official website.